tyden39/qst-gas-station-fe/README.md

-Run frontend and backend (port 3010) and login with these accounts:
+Run frontend (port 3000) and backend (port 3010) and login with these accounts:

 admin - 123 (admin role)